EightFold24/pwa-training/07-AWS-Serverless/01-Intro/README.md

 In this tutorial, you'll create a simple serverless web application that posts the form information to a datastore and returns some response with data.

-**AWS Experience:** Beginner

-**Time to complete:** 2 hours

-**Cost to complete:**  Each service used in this architecture is eligible for the [AWS Free Tier](https://aws.amazon.com/free/).
-If you are outside the usage limits of the Free Tier, completing this tutorial will cost you less than $0.25*.

-## Prerequisites
-For this part of the tutorial we assumes you have a website with a form that is ready to submit some data to a datastore.
-You will also need access to the following.

-- An AWS account**
-- A text editor
-- Recommended browser: The latest version of Chrome

-*_This estimate assumes you follow the recommended configurations throughout the tutorial and terminate all resources within 24 hours._

-_**Accounts that have been created within the last 24 hours might not yet have access to the resources required for this tutorial._

 ## Application Architecture

 The application architecture uses [AWS Lambda](https://aws.amazon.com/lambda/), [Amazon API Gateway](https://aws.amazon.com/apigateway/), [Amazon S3](https://aws.amazon.com/s3/), [Amazon DynamoDB](https://aws.amazon.com/dynamodb/), and [Amazon Cognito](https://aws.amazon.com/cognito/) as pictured below: